Some people believe that masturbation can cause erectile dysfunction. It’s important not to fall for false rumors, as

 Masturbation does not cause erectile dysfunction.
 Erectile dysfunction, or ED, is defined as a man having difficulty achieving an erection; or not being able to maintain an erection long enough to have sex.
 This is a common condition.
 Most men struggle to get or maintain an erection at least once in their lives.
 But this is not the same as having full-blown ED.

-While masturbation is not a cause of erectile dysfunction, Is there any truth to the idea that masturbation can lead to erectile dysfunction?
-In this article we’ll take a look at the science behind this debate.
+While masturbation is not a cause of erectile dysfunction, Is there any truth to the idea that it can lead to temporary erection problems?
+In this article, we’ll take a look at the science behind this debate.

 - Masturbation does not cause erectile dysfunction

 - Erectile dysfunction can have physical or psychological causes

 - Many cases of erectile dysfunction are treatable

 - Masturbation is a normal and healthy activity